 If a student is placed on financial aid suspension, they may appeal their suspension.
 Students are notified of their suspension status via email to their MSOE email address and via mail to their permanent address.
 Included in this notification is instructions on where to find the appeal form and the deadline based on the academic term.
 Appeals must be submitted in writing to the Financial Aid Office and should be addressed to the director.
-All appeals must be submitted by 4:30 p.m. of the first Thursday of the academic term for which the student is appealing their suspension.
-A committee reviews the appeals and the student will be notified of the decision in writing, via email to their MSOE email address, on the first Friday of the academic term.
+All appeals must be submitted by 4:30 p.m. on Monday of Week 8 of the academic term for which the student is appealing their suspension.
+A committee reviews the appeals and the student will be notified of the decision in writing, via email to their MSOE email address.

 Students may file an appeal for the following reasons: death of a relative, personal injury or illness, or other extenuating circumstances that the student can document.
 Students must indicate why they failed to meet Satisfactory Academic Progress and what has changed in their situation to allow the student to meet the requirements.
 Students are limited to two suspension appeal requests while attending MSOE.

 Students whose appeals have been approved will be placed on financial aid probation for their next term of attendance.
 While on financial aid probation, the student must reestablish a 2.0 CGPA and/or reestablish 67% completion rate of cumulative credits attempted.
 If it is determined prior to the probation term that the student will not meet the requirements of the financial aid probation during the probation term, an academic plan will be developed for the student.